 If you have not had an issue with addiction, then it is okay to have a few drinks now and then.
 But problems may arise if you make drinking alcohol a part of your routine.
 Regular drinking can lead to psychological dependence on alcohol.

-The Slippery Slope Between Alcohol and Stress
+The Slippery Slope Between Alcohol And Stress

 “If you’re looking forward to a drink to relieve your stress on a regular basis, that is a warning sign,” says Kenneth Sher, director of the University of Missouri’s Alcohol, Health, and Behavior Project.
 “There’s a very strong relationship between having thoughts like, ‘Alcohol helps me relax’ and ‘Having a few drinks makes my troubles go away’ and alcohol dependency problems.”

 Once you have developed a psychological dependence on alcohol, then a physical dependence can develop.
 Your body can develop alcohol tolerance, which will make you feel the need to consume more and more to get the same effect.
-Tolerance leads to addiction and what could become the beginning of a life-long struggle with sobriety and abstinence.
+Tolerance leads to an increase in addiction and what could become the beginning of a life-long struggle with sobriety and abstinence.

-Take an Alcohol Inventory
+Take An Alcohol Inventory